 Exercising regularly can offer many health benefits, but many of us may find it difficult to stick to an exercise regimen with weights, especially when toning our abs.
 But worry not, as we have a solution – resistance band exercises!
 These bands are gaining popularity because of their offering, portability, and hassle-free use.
-Learn more about the 15 top exercises for abs using resistance bands.
+They help improve mobility and flexibility and even play a role in physical therapy.
+Learn more about the 16 top exercises for abs using resistance bands.

 In This Article